Germany is famous for its beer. Wait a minute, that’s liquid bread!

 German Bread (Deutsches Brot)

 Germany has a great bread tradition.
 According to the German Institute for Bread, there are more than three thousand bread types sold nowadays in the whole country.
-Some years ago, German bread culture was added to UNESCO’s intangible cultural heritage list.
-Germans love their bread and they’re often complaining when they visit other countries and cannot find the same variety and quality.
-The importance of bread in German life is perfectly depicted by the custom of Abendbrot (literally meaning evening bread), which is a typical and simple way for Germans to enjoy the evening meal with just slices of breads, topped with cheeses, cured meats, pickles, tomatoes.
-And believe me, there’re so many breads that you can have a different Abendbrot every day.
+Some years ago, German bread culture was added to the UNESCO’s intangible cultural heritage list.
+Germans love their bread and they're often complaining when being abroad and cannot find the same variety and quality.
+The importance of bread in German life is perfectly depicted by the custom of Abendbrot (literally meaning evening bread), which is a typical and simple way for Germans to take the evening meal which is cold and contains just slices of breads, topped with cheeses, cured meats, pickles, tomatoes.
+It sounds at first boring but believe me, there are so many breads, most of them rich in taste and very nutritious, that you can have a different Abendbrot experience every single day.

 But what makes bread in Germany so special and diverse?

 First come history and traditions.
 Back in the Middle Ages, the area was occupied from many small kingdoms, which they had their own customs, dialects and of course, breads.
 Those breads were made with different recipes and techniques.